Infant and Child Development

 In this special issue, we wish to investigate the role of feedback to infants’ behavior in the development of social-cognitive abilities as well as a sense of self.

 Manuscripts will be subject to the standard peer-review process.
-The deadline for submission of initial manuscripts is January 31, 2015.
+The deadline for submission of initial manuscripts has been extended to April 30, 2015.